Learn How to Get Rid of Bad Star Ratings on Facebook

 Despite your best efforts, there they are – negative star ratings, a big blemish on your Facebook business page.
 How can you remove them?
 How do you get rid of them or at least mitigate their damage?

 You have a few possible options, but first, ask yourself why you want to remove them.
 It's OK if you don't have perfect reviews.
-In fact, having only 5-star ratings can look a little suspicious.
+In fact, having only five-star ratings can look a little suspicious.
 After all, nobody's perfect.
 Still, there are plenty of good reasons to remove negative ratings from your Facebook page.

 Why You Might Want to Get Rid of Those Bad Stars